-The recording of reprisals against Negroes who attempt to exercise their Constitutional rights, is the subject of another SNCC pamphlet, "Chronology of Violence and Intimidation in Mississippi Since 1961."
-In this pamphlet we will cut out and focus upon one chink in the vast race-walls which guard the Mississippi Way of Life: the web of voter registration requirements which ensures any Mississippi Negro who would attempt to vote.
+The recording of reprisals against Negroes who attempt to exercise their Constitutional rights is the subject of another SNCC pamphlet, "Chronology of Violence and Intimidation in Mississippi Since 1961," In this pamphlet we will cut out and focus upon one chink in the vast race-walls which guard the Mississippi Way of Life: the web of voter registration requirements which ensnares any Mississippi Negro who would attempt to vote.

-The White Citizens!
-Councils control most important state institutions.
+The White Citizens' Councils control most important state institutions.
 Without the right to vote Negroes in Mississippi have no institutionalized means of challenging the oppression by white supremacists.

 It should be emphasized that the legal artillery of the State is by no means its mainline force against "uppity" Negroes trying to vote.
 The killings, beatings, shootings, jailings, and numerous forms of economic repression are important elements in the every-day "private" means of deterring Negroes from making it to the courthouse.
 The voting laws are the "public" face.
-This "public face is the one we will scrutinize in this pamphlet.